david-schroeder/crss/README.md

 ## 1. The Project
 ### 1.1.
 Project Structure
 CRSS is organized hierarchically into components.
-The toplevel components, and several lower-level components are bound to individual threads:
+The toplevel components, and several lower-level components may or may not be bound to individual threads:
 ```
 CRSS Master
 ├── RedSynth Backend